In the market for disability insurance? Then you're probably wondering: "How much is disability insurance going to cost me?"

 - 2-year benefit period: $56

 - To age 67: $107

-Also known as the waiting period, This is the period of time between when the disability occurs and when benefits are paid.
+Also known as the waiting period, this is the period of time between when the disability occurs and when benefits begin to payout.
 For example, a policy with a 60-day waiting period would not pay benefits for the first 60 days after the insured becomes disabled.

 The longer the elimination period on your disability insurance policy, the less you will pay in premium.
 Thirty-day elimination periods are more expensive than 60-day periods, which cost more than 90-day periods.

 Here’s an example of how much your elimination period will impact your premium.
 These rates are for a 45-year-old female professional worker earning $75,000 a year.
 This applicant is opting for a $3,800 monthly benefit.
 The monthly premium rates quoted are:

 - 90-day: $98

 - 180-day: $88

 As these figures show, there is a considerable difference between 30-day and 60-day elimination periods.
 There’s also a 36 percent difference between a 60-day and 90-day elimination period.